 When a user is directed to a specific city page, you can easily pull this event data and display the relevant content for each location.

-In order to build this function, you’ll first need to ensure that the destination page type matches the data property that you’re sending within the workflow.
+In order to build this function on your Tripadvisor clone, you’ll first need to ensure that the destination page type matches the data property that you’re sending within the workflow.
 In this case, you’ll need to set the city page to a city property.

 By classifying the type of content on a page, Bubble can easily pull and send relevant data from existing sources.

 You can now start adding dynamic content into the fields that display information from an individual city.

 On this page, we’ll also add a repeating group element to showcase a variety of photos from a city.

 Repeating groups integrate with your database to display and update a list of dynamic content.